jrykr/repo-template/SECURITY.md

 ### CI/CD and Build Integrity

-- All CI workflows enforce security checks (linting, tests, CodeQL, secret scanning, dependency checks).
+- All CI workflows enforce security checks (linting, CodeQL, secret scanning).
+  Project-specific test suites and dependency audits should be added based on your technology stack.
+- GitHub Actions workflows use least-privilege permissions scoped to specific jobs.
-- ❌ (TODO) Least privilege access is enforced for repository secrets and GitHub Actions runners; MFA is required for all maintainers.
+- ❌ (TODO) Least privilege access is enforced for maintainers; MFA is required.
 - ❌ (not implemented) Release artifacts and Git tags are cryptographically signed.